ibm-cloud-docs/log-analysis/archive.md

 ## Step 3: Create a bucket
 {: #step3}

-Buckets are a way to organize your data in an {{site.data.keyword.cos_short}} instance.
+Buckets are a way to organize your data in an {{site.data.keyword.cos_full_notm}} instance.

-To manage buckets, your user must be granted permissions to work with buckets on the {{site.data.keyword.cos_short}} instance.
+To manage buckets, your user must be granted permissions to work with buckets on the {{site.data.keyword.cos_full_notm}} instance.
 The following table outlines the different actions and roles that a user can have to work with buckets:

 | Service                    | Roles                   | Action                                                                                        |
 |----------------------------|-------------------------|-----------------------------------------------------------------------------------------------|